MikeWise2718/markdowndocs/unity/unity.md

 * Text now appearing after I add to a panel....

 ## Mixamo animation import
-- 1. Select an character/animation and download - you will get a fbx in the downloads file
+- 1. Select an character/animation and download - you will get a FBX in the downloads file
 - 2. Import it into a folder in Assets
-- 3. Give the animation a name and create an "Animator Controler" in some folder in Assets.
+- 3. Give the animation a name and create an "Animator Controller" in some folder in Assets.
 Note that the icon is 3 boxes and a run button.
 Don't confuse with the "Animation" (has a simple play button)
 - 4. Double click and open it.
 It is empty.
 - 5. Locate a character/prefab that is rigged correctly already (humanoid)
 - 6. Add an "Animator" component to that character/prefab